bklellapalli/pipeline-simulator/README.md

 # Display
 Displays the contents of each stage in the pipeline and the contents of the first 100 memory locations containing data, starting with address 0.

-# CLARIFICATIONS TO PART 1:
+# CLARIFICATIONS TO PART 1
 1. This is the in-order APEX pipeline with 5 stages.
 2. Instructions following a branch instruction in the pipeline should be flushed on a taken branch.
 3. Forwarding is not used in this version.
 4. Any one of the following languages can be used to implement BOTH parts: C, C++ or Java.
 5. Must implement in-order execution correctly.

-# Function units are present:
+# Function units
 1. INT (implements integer and logical instructions) - one stage, single cycle latency.
 2. MUL (implements the MUL operation, non-pipelined, latency 4 cycles,).
 3. Memory (implements LOAD and STORE instruction, 3 pipeline stages with a single cycle latency per stage.)

 The issue queue has 8 entries, the LSQ has 4 entries and the ROB has 16 entries.
 The physical register file has 16 registers.
 You can assume that a tag based forwarding mechanism is used.

-# CLARIFICATIONS for PART 2:
+# CLARIFICATIONS for PART 2
 1. Must implement forwarding to IQ entries as well as to instructions in the decode/rename stages.
 2. Must implement tag-based forwarding and register renaming.
 3. You can assume cache hits.
 The cache does not need to be modeled.